DiracSea/Crime-Analysis/README.md

-# CS235
+# Crime Analysis
+*CS235 + CS226*
-This is a course project
+This is a course project :sparkles: